 How many car accidents occur in New Jersey due to bad road conditions?

-According to the United States Department of Transportation, each year, 24 percent of weather-related vehicle accidents occur on snowy, slushy, or icy roadways and 15 percent occur during snowfall or sleet.
+According to the United States Department of Transportation, each year, 24 percent of weather-related vehicle accidents occur on snowy, slushy, or icy roadways, and 15 percent happen during snowfall or sleet.

 During last yearâ€™s snow season, New Jersey State Police reported that they had responded to 661 car crashes and come to the aid of 1,050 motorists as of February 2, 2021.

 Can I sue the government for failing to plow or completely plow a roadway/walkway?